tikv/rfcs/text/2018-01-03-local-reader.md

 ## Local reader

 The local reader uses ReadDelegates (delegate) to handle requests.
-Every delegate is owned by a Raft peer which belongs to the raftstore, they communicate via a channel, and each pair of them shares an atomic `LeaderLease`.
+Every delegate is owned by a Raft peer which belongs to the raftstore.
+The delegate and the peer communicate via a channel, and each pair of them shares an atomic `LeaderLease`.

 A peer can do local read as long as it holds the following conditions (only list the most important):